vhs/docker-postfix-discourse/README.md

-# talk.hackspace.ca Postfix Docker image
+# talk.vanhack.ca Postfix Docker image

 This is a Dockerfile for a basic postfix/courier server.
 Currently it's just for incoming emails and just has a single mailbox.